totowithtoto/ESG-Risk-and-Investment-Volatility-in-the-Hong-Kong-Market/README.md

   <img src="Figure%203/Trends in ESG Risk Scores from 2020 to 2023 in HK.png" alt="Trends ESG Risk Score" width="400"/>
 </div>

-A snapshot of the most recent share prices reveals that most sectors exhibit similar levels of volatility.
+A snapshot of the most recent share prices reveals that most sectors exhibit differing levels of volatility. .
+Healthcare and Financial Services sectors show relatively low volatility, The Technology and Consumer Cyclical sectors demonstrate the highest volatility ranges, suggesting that these sectors are more sensitive to external factors such as market trends, innovation, and changes in consumer demand.

 <div align="center">
   <img src="Figure%204/HK_Daily_Return_Volatility_2023.png" alt="Trends ESG Risk Score" width="400"/>
 </div>

-We observe that while higher ESG risk scores correlate with increased volatility in some sectors, others, like Consumer Defensive, exhibit a negative correlation, indicating a complex relationship.

-### Observation 3: ESG risk score is a significant predictor of share price volatility of the Consumer Defensive, Communication Services and Utilities sectors.
+### Observation 3: ESG risk score is a statistically significant predictor of share price volatility of the Consumer Defensive, Communication Services and Utilities sector.

 <table style="margin: auto; border: none;">
   <tr>